HIPAA Authorizations Can Be Overlooked When Caring For A Loved One

 Additionally, unless you have provided a signed HIPAA release form, your health care providers are prohibited from discussing any aspect of your medical information with anyone who is not directly involved in your care.

 Thus, the importance of signed HIPAA medical authorizations is not determined by age alone.
-Together we will discuss the HIPAA law so that you can make an informed decision as to the members in your family who should have signed authorizations in their medical files.
+Together, we will discuss the HIPAA law so that you can make an informed decision as to the members in your family who should have signed authorizations in their medical files.
 Call The Law Office of Mary Beth Kelly, LLC in Lake Mary at 407-536-6901 or send an email to discuss HIPAA authorizations today.